 Silver Oak High School students are encouraged to have a well-balanced lunch.
 Students must clean up any materials left from their lunches, including anything in the refrigerator, microwave or other appliances.
-Lunch may be eaten outside the classrooms.
+Except during inclement weather, lunch must be eaten outside the classrooms.